-Students may pursue minors in Arabic, Asian Studies, Chinese, French, German, Italian, Japanese, or Russian.
+Students may pursue minors in Arabic, Asian Studies, Chinese, French, German, Italian, Japanese.

 FREN/GERM 4150 Foreign Language Instruction and Assessment is required for students admitted by the College of Education to the Teacher Certification program for French or German.
 This course is recommended for any students considering teaching as a career option even if they are not currently in the Teacher Certification program.
 For additional details, download this overview of teacher certification.

 This undergraduate academic certificate requires 12 hours of advanced French, including:

 Two courses in professional French chosen from:

 - FREN 3095 - French for Science and Technology

 - FREN 4085 - French Media and Currrent Events

 - FREN 4400 - French Linguistics and Translation

 - FREN 4430 - French Social Media

 Two other French courses at the 3000 or 4000 level